maximeborges/space_API_control_panel/README.md

 And voila !

+# a) Space API control panel - Ethernet shield

+As of January 2016, Ethernet shield support has been added to the Arduino sketch.
+This allow the arduino to be autonomous and do HTTP request on it's own.
+A simple POST request is used for updating the status.
+For the server backend, see  *PTL-Status-API* project.

-# Space API control panel - python script
+# b) Space API control panel - python script (outdated)

 The PTL Control Pannel Ardiono is connected by USB to a linux computer.
 A python script retrieves data (serial) from the Arduino and sends a POST request to the PTL Status API on a remote server.